Deliver “Delight and Passion” to people

 Kenji Takahashi

-He studied industrial concept design at university and joined NOMURA in 2000.
-Since then, he has always considered "how people and information should communicate" in any job, and has taken on the challenge of working in a variety of business formats, regardless of genre, including corporate museums, events, amusement facilities, and cultural facilities.
+After studying industrial concept design at university, he joined NOMURA Co.,Ltd. in 2000.
+Since then, he has always considered "how people and information should communicate" in every job, and has challenged himself in various types of businesses, regardless of genre, including corporate museums, events, amusement facilities, and cultural facilities.

 PAGE TOP